2024 Solar Incentives Guide for Bexley, OH - Tax Credits & Rebates

 • Tax Credits: Tax credits lower, dollar-for-dollar, the amount of income tax you owe the government.
 These differ from tax deductions.

 • Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement in place with your Bexley utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.
+If you have a net metering agreement in place with your Bexley utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.

 Best Solar Financing